Some handle stress better than others. But denying I’m stressed so I’m thought more spiritual might mean I need my head examined.

 Stress mounts.
 Energy plummets.
 Coping mechanisms aren’t at all what they’re cracked up to be.
 One phone call, diagnosis, or job loss can cause our life to cave.
 We’re facing hard battles, each one of us.
 We’re blessed, and we know it, but these earthsuits are still susceptible to wear and tear.

 One of our healing co-factors is transparency.

 To come as we are means no more pretense.
 No more bandaid ministry to each other.
 Transparency eases the stress of guardedness and self-protection.
 Once we land among safe company, we begin to heal.
-We can relax and simply accept where each of us are on this journey.
-When God shows us Christ in each other, we’re less about judging and more about loving support.
+We relax and simply accept where each of us are on this journey.
+When God shows us Christ in each other, we’re less about judging and more about loving.
 This ripple effect breeds health.
 When a sister or brother stumbles from the stress of life, we don’t spout veiled condemnations, we give a hand.
 Mostly, we give our heart.

 Other healing cofactors are rest, hormone balance, and brain nutrients.

 In the physical, we forget that our hormones and brain chemistry will vary with milage.
 Chronic stress depletes us.
 Toxins make us sick.
 If we come unglued, it might be less about missing our quiet time and more about a skimpy diet and the lack of sleep.
 I’m learning to ditch the spiritual guilt about attitudes, behavior, or feelings when I know my brain and adrenals are whacked.
 Some have suffered for years with imbalances that even good doctors failed to catch.
 How can we cope when our brains and bodies are crying for help?
 We may get down on ourselves and want to give up.
 We isolate.
 We cry.
 We suffer in silence.